Associate of Science in Radiologic Technology

 You will experience direct patient contact during your clinical experience (called practicums) at Mercy Medical Center.
 You will also be scheduled for practicums at Mercy affiliate locations and at many other leading health care organizations in central Iowa to gain hands-on learning throughout your course of study.

-Our RT faculty team includes a full-time program chair and a clinical coordinator in addition to many medical professionals in clinical settings.
-As a student, you receive an exceptional level of personalized instruction.
+Our radiologic technology faculty team includes a full-time program chair and a clinical coordinator in addition to many medical professionals in clinical settings.
+Our fulltime liberal arts and sciences faculty members are Ph.D.-prepared and adept at integrating their subject matter into a comprehensive health science curriculum.
+As a student, you will receive an exceptional level of personalized instruction.

 Outcomes are reported using a five-year average from 2009-2013.

-Once you have completed your RT degree, you’ll have the knowledge and clinical experience needed to become a caring, ethical, and competent nationally certified radiographer.
+Once you have completed your Associate of Science in Radiologic Technology degree, you’ll have the knowledge and clinical experience needed to become a caring, ethical, and competent nationally certified radiographer.
 Jobs in the field are growing rapidly, and this growth is projected to continue as our population grows and ages.
-New technology in the RT field is rapidly advancing, providing exciting new options for the future.
+New technology in the radiologic technology field is rapidly advancing, providing exciting new options for the future.
 For more details and statistics about specific roles and job opportunities go to the U.S. Department of Labor’s Bureau of Labor Statistics website.